rxv3774/WebCheckers/docs/DesignDoc.md

 ### Purpose
-The Web Checkers webapp was created to enhance our knowledge and implementation of object oriented design principles, team-based software development skills, and
+The Web Checkers webapp was created to enhance our knowledge and implementation of object oriented design principles, team-based software development skills, and provide a functional game of online checkers.
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._